5 Wonders of Namibia

-This breathtaking town offers activities such as dune carting, quad biking, sandboarding, parachuting, hot air ballooning, deep sea fishing and beach angling, sky diving, so you have no excuse for sitting around twiddling your thumbs.
+This breathtaking town offers activities such as dune carting, quad biking, sandboarding, parachuting, hot air ballooning, deep sea fishing, beach angling and sky diving, so you have no excuse to sit around twiddling your thumbs.

 For those of you who like to play it safe, Swakopmund boasts beautiful German architecture due to its German colonial history, so visitors can take in the timelessness of the town while taking long walks through the unique streets, admiring various buildings and monuments.

-The Swakopmund Sightseeing Tour promises great opportunities to see the interesting German as well as British influence on this town, especially on an architectural level, as well as what modern day Swakopmund means to its residents from all different social groups.
-The interesting geographical setting of this town is also what contributes to its unique and breathtaking character, seeing that it is situated between the contrasting natural elements: the ice cold Atlantic Ocean and the scorching Namib Desert, of which the temperatures often form a mystical fog bank.
+The Swakopmund Sightseeing Tour promises great opportunities to see the interesting German and British influence on this town, especially on an architectural level, as well as what modern day Swakopmund means to its residents from all different social groups.
+The interesting geographical setting of this town is also what contributes to its unique and breathtaking character, seeing that it is situated between the contrasting natural elements: the ice cold Atlantic Ocean and the scorching Namib Desert, the contrast of which often forms a mystical fog bank.

 Whether you want to enrich your Namibian knowledge or you’re keen for an adrenaline-filled adventure, there is an abundance of accommodation opportunities in Swakopmund!

-Between the coastal towns Swakopmund and Walvis Bay, you will find the highest dune in the area, namely Dune 7, which is about 383 metres high from the base and 570 metres above sea level.
+Between the coastal towns Swakopmund and Walvis Bay, you will find the highest dune in the area, namely Dune 7, which is about 383 metres high from the base.
 If you’re planning a trip along the coast of Namibia, Dune 7 definitely has to be on your to-do list.